Connecting to CDEK Pay system from CDEK company

 CS-Cart 4.16

-CS-Cart is a Russian solution for e-commerce suitable for online shops of any size.
+CS-Cart is a solution for e-commerce suitable for online shops of any size.
 CS-Cart was perhaps the most convenient CMS for connecting a payment module due to its good documentation (it was easy to find the needed methods) and nice design out of the box, which did not require searching for themes.

 Unlike OpenCart, you don't have to create a separate table to store payment statuses.
 In CS-Cart, there is a functionfn_update_order_payment_info used to add user information about the payment.
 For instance, on successful order placement, we call this function.